raganwald-deprecated/homoiconic/2013/01/this.md

 More than you ever wanted to know about "this" in JavaScript, Part I
 ====================================================================

 *This is the first in a series of excerpts from the book [JavaScript Allongé][ja] on the common theme of "this," also known as "function context."
+[Part II is here](https://github.com/raganwald/homoiconic/blob/master/2013/01/function_and_method_decorators.md#function-and-method-decorators).
 The posts are intended to stand alone: There's no need to read the entire book to benefit from reading this material.*

 [ja]: http://leanpub.com/javascript-allonge